What We Do

 The above-mentioned plant species have extremely small populations and narrow habitat requirements.
 They are raised in greenhouses, transported to the refuge and fenced off from feral pigs and mule deer.
 The goal is for these plants population to stabilize around the periphery of the ponds without requiring intensive management.

 The Service continues to monitor Western snowy plovers on refuge property.
 Many of the nests are exclosed each season to increase nesting success by reducing depredation pressure.
-Beach access may be limited during nesting season from March to September.
+Beach access is restricted during nesting season from March through September.

 Management and Conservation